Salim-AA/Presentator/README.md

 ## Introduction

 In the light of my upcoming presentation for the end of my Masters degree, and as the end date of my internship is slowly creeping in.
-There was an obvious need to build an AI solution that will automate the tedious presentation making once your report is already ready.
-And what would be more presentable of a GenAI internship other than a GenAI app that ingests the final report, takes queries and direction, and outputs a presentation, and the script for each one of those slides.
-The project will use : AWS Amazon Bedrock, docker, python, Langchain, and Streamlit.
-We will use Retrieval-Augmented generation concept to provide context to the Large Language model along with user query to generates a presentation based on the user's input (style, lenght, format...) and all information povided from our Knowledgebase.
+There was an obvious need to build an AI solution that will automate the tedious presentation making once your report is ready.

+And what would be more presentable of a GenAI internship other than a GenAI webapp that ingests the final report, takes queries and direction, and outputs a presentation, and the script for each one of those slides.

+In this project I will use : AWS Amazon Bedrock, docker, python, Langchain, and Streamlit. along with Retrieval-Augmented generation concept to provide context to the Large Language model along with user query to generates a presentation based on the user's input (style, lenght, format...) and all information povided from the Knowledgebase.

 ### Goal
 Develop an AI solution to automate the creation of presentations from completed reports, reducing preparation time and effort by generating structured slides and accompanying scripts.